Table of Contents

 Why I took them off the list: I decided to go a lighter route than some of my previous Double Feature reviews and take in a couple of horror comedies I’d been meaning to check out for a while.
 Both happen to center around demons and are perfect for Halloween viewing.
 Let’s dig in!

 Review of Attack of the Demons

 Pleasingly, Attack of the Demons is an incredibly enjoyable romp that has a fun retro spooky adventure vibe that reminded me of something like Monster House (2006).
-What’s most surprising about the film is that it manages to evoke a lovingly 3D depiction of geek culture through its recognisably outsider protagonists, despite the 2D animation, and is also brimming with offbeat humour.
+What’s most surprising about the film is that it manages to evoke a lovingly 3D depiction of geek culture through its recognisable outsider protagonists, despite the 2D animation, and is also brimming with offbeat humor.

 Lovingly Crafted and Endlessly Creative

 Of course, what most sets Attack of the Demons apart from a standard issue demon-possession storyline is the unique animation style, and director Eric Powers doesn’t disappoint in this area.

 Lovingly designed, the film is chock-full of adorable little background details that provoke utter delight.
 It also uses some awesome transition shots and animation flourishes that seriously impress, such as when the condensation on a fridge door evaporates to reveal what’s behind.

 The unquestionable highlight in my opinion are the endlessly creative creature designs, both cute and disgusting, that probably wouldn’t work in any other format and make the absolute most of the animation style.